Constable & Robinson: History

 Robinson Publishing Ltd was founded in 1983 by Nick Robinson.
+Robinson Publishing focused on accessible non-fiction and related genre titles.
 The two companies merged in December 1999.
-Constable & Robinson continue to publish non-fiction books under the Constable imprint and is therefore probably the oldest independent publishing house in the English-speaking world still trading under the name of its founder.
-In June 2007, Elliot Right Way Books, a successful small publisher of "how-to" titles and the publisher of compendia of speeches by Enoch Powell, came under the umbrella of Constable & Robinson Ltd.
+Robinson led the company as chairman (he died in 2013).

+In June 2007, Elliot Right Way Books, a successful small publisher of "how-to" titles and the publisher of compendia of speeches by Enoch Powell, was acquired by Constable & Robinson Ltd. The Right Way books focused on self-improvement and other general reference and practical advice titles on topics such as business and personal development.

-A new fiction imprint, Corsair, was launched in October 2009, dedicated to publishing groundbreaking debut fiction alongside established authors.
-On the back of its success, the company launched the Canvas imprint in December 2011 to focus on commercial fiction.
-A bijou imprint of Corsair, Much-in-Little, was launched in April 2012 and will become home to quirky and imaginative new children's and YA fiction.
+A new fiction imprint, Corsair, was launched in October 2009 dedicated to publishing ground-breaking debut fiction alongside established authors.
+Upon its success, the company launched the Canvas imprint in December 2011 to focus on commercial fiction.
+A bijou imprint of Corsair, Much-in-Little, was launched in April 2012 focusing on quirky and imaginative new children's and YA fiction.

-Constable & Robinson also publishes a non-fiction list including current affairs, history and biography, humour and psychology, as well as crime fiction, and literary fiction in both hardback and paperback.
-Best known are the longstanding Mammoth paperback list of anthologies and collections, the Overcoming CBT self-help titles, and the history series of Brief Guides and Brief Histories.

-Constable & Robinson is the UK publisher of the Agatha Raisin and Hamish Macbeth crime fiction titles by M. C. Beaton.

 In 2013, Constable & Robinson created controversy when it responded to a manuscript submission by J. K. Rowling by suggesting that she attend a writing course.
 The novel, The Cuckoo's Calling, was published by a competitor, reprinted three times, and was adapted for television.

 In 2014, Constable & Robinson was purchased by the Little, Brown Book Group.
+Approximately half of the original staff left the company after it was acquired.

+In 2025, the company contracted M. W. Craven to author three crime novels.